Gastric Bypass Surgery Cost and Procedure Information

 - Pain that does not respond to pain medication.

-If you have any of these symptoms after your gastric bypass surgery it is vital that you seek medical help.
+If you have any of these symptoms after your gastric bypass surgery, you must seek medical help.

 Vitamin & mineral deficiencies

 There is a risk of developing vitamin and/or mineral deficiencies when you have a gastric bypass operation.
-As a result of the surgery, your body is no longer able to absorb enough of the essential vitamins and minerals.
+As a result of the surgery, your body can no longer absorb enough of the essential vitamins and minerals.

 Your surgeon will be able to advise you on exactly which nutrients your body may be lacking after the surgery.
 In addition, they will advise you on which supplements you need to take to prevent any deficiencies and side effects.
 These supplements will need to be taken for the rest of your life.